Strasbourg, France

 - Constraint-based genome-scale modelling

-- Proteome- and enzyme-constrained modelling
+- Enzyme-constrained modelling

 - Fermentation technologies

-- RNAseq data generation and analysis
+- Proteomics and RNAseq data generation and analysis

 - Integrative gene-expression data analysis

-A central question in all the activities is **how can I use this in my metabolic engineering project**.
+A central question in all the activities is **How can I use this in my metabolic engineering project**?

 Eduard Kerkhoven